alien93/ws/server/routes/README.txt

-Use this folder to store .js files that define routs (REST endpoints)
+Use this folder to store .js files that define routes (REST endpoints)

 Example: